Top 10 Vietnamese Souvenirs to buy in Hanoi

 Where can I buy paintings and propaganda posters?

 Most markets in the capital feature an art section where you can see the range of art and bargain accordingly.
-Dong Xuan Market has a decent selection of old-style art, while the interesting and colorful propaganda posters can be browsed on Ly Quoc Su Street.
+Dong Xuan Market has a decent selection of old-style art, while interesting and colorful propaganda posters can be browsed on Ly Quoc Su Street.

-8. Pop-up cards
+2.4.
+Pop-up cards

-These simple but beautifully-crafted cards are a great decoration to have around the house.
+These simple but beautifully crafted cards are a great decoration to have around the house.
 They are usually plain red on the outside but open up to a fantastic 3D scene of an iconic Vietnamese item; some are basic bicycles but others are incredibly intricate boats or fields of flowers.

 Where can I buy pop-up cards?